How Much Does Liposuction Cost? Rates, Fees & Finance Options

 lculating the cost of surgeon's fees, anesthesia, surgical facility fees and all other expenses, total fees for liposuction can reach between $4,000 and $20,000.
 Many people don’t have this amount of money at their immediate disposal, but when the decision is made that it’s the right time to undergo the procedure, it becomes necessary to consider financing options.
 Practices almost always accept credit cards, but patients should carefully consider the associated interest rates of all available options.
 Also, there are several third-party financing companies that deal exclusively with those who want or need treatments that are not covered by insurance.

 While cost is obviously an important consideration when it comes to liposuction, it is not the most important one.
 Patients should remember that their health and cosmetic satisfaction are ultimately the top priorities.
 Choosing an inexperienced doctor to save some money could cost far more in the long run if they require a corrective procedure or if they develop serious health complications.

-At Austin-Weston, our board-certified plastic surgeons are committed to providing patients with the results they desire and the care and safety they deserve.
+At Austin-Weston, our plastic surgeons are committed to providing patients with the results they desire and the care and safety they deserve.
 To find out more about your plastic surgery options, please call (703) 854-9841 to schedule a free consultation.